Office of Victim Services

 or toll free

-If you are a victim of a crime and would like to register for notification regarding an Ohio inmate, please complete the Victim Notification form.
-Upon receipt of your notification form, the Office of Victim Services will process your request and you will receive a confirmation letter.
+If you are a victim of a crime and would like to register for notification regarding an inmate under the jurisdiction of the Ohio Department of Rehabilitation and Correction, complete the Victim Notification form.
+Upon receipt of your notification form, the Office of Victim Services will process your request and mail a confirmation letter.

 The Office of Victim Services